Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

+Note that assumptions \eqref{D:a:ass_times} to \eqref{D:e:mix_BHT} are satisfied if the $((T_i^x)_{i\in\NN^*},x\in\ZZ)$ are independent Poisson processes of parameter $1$, drawn independently of $\omega$.
+This is very similar to what we assume in our continuous-time setting: see Definition \ref{D:d:random_walk_continuous}.
+However, in this paper, we make a strong use of the Poisson behavior and of the independence between the {jump} times and the environment, so we cannot weaken the assumptions on the {jump} times so much: see Section \ref{D:sss:final_proof_continuous}.

-The proof of this LLN is much more subtle than that of \cite{BHT}.
-Indeed, the fact that particles can jump at larger range allows them to cross paths.
-On the contrary, in \cite{BHT}, the nearest-neighbour and continuous-time framework forces particles to keep their initial order: if a particle starts on the left of another particle, it will never end up on its right - in the worst case scenario, they will coalesce (see Remark \ref{r:monotonicity_BHT} in \cite{BHT}).
-Our goal will be to prevent particles from crossing paths by forcing them to coalesce when they become dangerously close to each other.
+The proof of Theorems \ref{D:t:LLNd} and \ref{D:t:LLNc} is more subtle than for the LLN in \cite{BHT}.
+Indeed, the fact that random walks can jump at larger range allows them to cross paths without meeting.
+On the contrary, in \cite{BHT}, the $R=1$ assumption, along with \eqref{D:a:ass_times}, forces the random walks to keep their initial order: if a random walk starts on the left of another random walk, it will never end up on its right - in the worst case scenario, they will coalesce (see Remark \ref{D:r:monotonicity_BHT} in \cite{BHT}).
+Our goal will be to recover that behavior by forcing random walks to coalesce when they become dangerously close to each other.
 The need for a lower bound on the probability of this scenario of coalescence is the reason why we made a uniform ellipticity assumption.

-Large classes of environments satisfy the translation invariance and time decoupling assumptions.
-Examples of such environments can be found in \cite{BHT}; they are defined in a continuous time setting, but we can get discrete time environments simply by considering their values on integer times.
-They comprise the contact process, Markov processes with a positive spectral gap, the East model and independent renewal chains.
-However, mind that in the continuous time setting from \cite{BHT}, some results required that the jumping times be chosen using the environment, which is not allowed here since we ask them to be independent (see Definition \ref{d:random_walk_continuous}).
+Since the monotonicity argument from \cite{BHT} falls apart in any case, \eqref{D:a:ass_times} is not needed anymore, and this is why our proof actually works in discrete time without any problem.

+Actually, although it is not mentioned in \cite{BHT}, the methods used therein can be adapted for the discrete-time setting, {provided that the {jump} function $g$ takes values in $\{-1,1\}$ (we call this a nearest-neighbor setting)}.
+The trick is to change $\LLL=\ZZ\times\NN$ to $\LLL=\{(x,n)\in\ZZ\times\NN,\,x+n=0\,[2]\}$, and only consider random walks starting in $\LLL$.
+Those have their sample paths in $\LLL$ by construction.
+Now, two allowed sample paths on $\LLL$ cannot cross without meeting, so we recover the monotonic behavior.

+The following table provides a recap of the above discussion, by displaying, for each model, the assumptions on the {jump} times, on the jumps of the random walk, the methods used to show the LLN and the set $\LLL$ on which the random walks evolve. { }

+As far as the proof of the LLN is concerned, we refer the reader to Section \ref{sss:roadmap} for a better understanding of the differences between ours and that of \cite{BHT}.